wanggrun/SYSU-30k/README.md

 # SYSU-30k dataset, code, and pretrained model

-SYSU-30k Dataset of "Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark" https://arxiv.org/abs/1904.03845
+SYSU-30k Dataset of "Weakly Supervised Person Re-ID: Differentiable Graphical Learning and A New Benchmark" https://arxiv.org/abs/1904.03845.
+The dataset is available now.

 ## Statistic of the dataset